Projects

 This is a book project that aims to map out a racial history of copyright and authorship in the US, from the 18th century to the present.
 My working hypothesis is that conceptions of authorship and creativity rooted in hegemonically white norms have routinely been mobilized over the past 200-plus years in order to shape (and reshape) US copyright law, with the result — sometimes quite deliberately — being the marginalization of black forms of cultural expression and/or the aesthetic and economic appropriation of such forms by whites.

-The precise shape of the final project is still very much in flux.
-Right now, though, I am aiming to undertake the following historical case studies:
+The precise shape of the final project remains in flux.
+I am currently aiming to undertake the following historical case studies:

 • Phillis Wheatley, a slave of the late 18th century, who had to undergo an extensive oral examination by a panel of eighteen prominent white Bostonians (including John Hancock, and both the governor and the lieutenant governor of the colony) in order for a book of poems that she had written to be published under her name.